yduan-ug/MarinaDuan/README.md

-- 👋 Hi, I’m Yingchun Duan, currently based in Galway, Ireland and super looking forward to relocating in European Continent.
+- 👋 Hi, I’m Yingchun Duan, currently based in Galway, Ireland and super looking forward to relocating in the European Continent.
-- 👀 I’m enthusiatic in Java backend with Devops and React JavaScript frontend.
+- 👀 I’m enthusiatic of Java backend with Devops and React JavaScript frontend.
 - 🌱 I’m currently taking my two-year full-time master in Software Design & Devlopment learning and will graduate in 2023
 - 🎯 I am actively seeking for 2023 new graduate/associate/junior software developer programme.
 - 💞️ My Research Project is Urban Traffic Simulation Using Reinforcement Learning.
 If you work in the similar topic/area, supper willing to discuss with you!